abdusco/abdus.dev/src/posts/python-monitor-usb/python-monitor-usb.md

 |`lparam`|`0x346174713248`|`50999eeda0`|pointer (memory address) to event info|
 :::

 Once we decipher the message type, we can google its hexadecimal value to find which message it corresponds to, then figure out what it contains.
 Here we don't really need to dereference and unpack `lparam` pointer, because [we're using WMI](#getting-a-list-of-drives) for that.
-We only need to know this event happened.
+We just need to know something has happened.

-`WM_DEVICECHANGE` message gives us us `DBT_DEVICEARRIVAL` and `DBT_DEVICEREMOVECOMPLETE` events to notify when a device is added or removed respectively.
+`WM_DEVICECHANGE` message gives us `DBT_DEVICEARRIVAL` and `DBT_DEVICEREMOVECOMPLETE` events to notify when a device is added or removed respectively.

 Now putting these all together: